-Adaptive Scanning decides which anti-malware scanning engine will process the web request.
+Adaptive Scanning decides which anti-malware scanning engine (including Advanced Malware Protection scanning for downloaded files) will process the web request.
 Adaptive Scanning applies the 'Outbreak Heuristics' anti-malware category to transactions it identifies as malware prior to running any scanning engines.
 You can choose whether or not to block these transactions when you configure anti-malware settings on the appliance.